Jjdt12/SICP/README.md

 **ANSWER**

 ```
-'if' is a special form and does not evaluate the second predicate if the first predicate is true.
-The newly defined 'newif' is not a special form and thus is subject to applicitive-order evaluation; this causes an stack overflow when the interation procecedure (sqrt-iter) is evaluated/called.
+'if' is a special form and does not evaluate the second predicate if the first
+predicate is true.
+The newly defined 'newif' is not a special form and thus is
+subject to applicitive-order evaluation; this causes an stack overflow when the
+iteration procecedure (sqrt-iter) is evaluated/called.
 ```